 We’re on a work staycation, you see – and after months of staring at the same-old wall, with a back destroyed by sitting on my dining room chair, it’s much needed.

 The pandemic saw thousands of us say goodbye to office life, retreating to makeshift desks at home instead.
 For some, it’s been an adjustment.
 For others, it’s opened up new possibilities in the way we work – and where we work.
 Many have realised that as long as you have the kit you need and a decent WiFi connection, you can work from pretty much anywhere.

 My work staycation lasted four days: the weekend was spent sans work – exploring Whitstable and Herne Bay, sitting on quiet pebble beaches, eating fish and chips.
 And Monday and Tuesday was spent working from ‘The Potting Shed’ in Wickhambreaux, a home away from home.
 Despite being a short break, the whole experience – mentally and physically – left both of us feeling renewed.

-A ‘work staycation’ is simple: book accommodation somewhere other than your home for a few days or weeks.
+A ‘work staycation’ is simple: book accommodation somewhere other than your home for a few days or weeks (the government’s tier system may stop this happening in some areas of England).
 Heck, take a month if you dare.
 Slot in some annual leave so you can have a bit of a holiday while you’re there, then work from your accommodation for the rest of your stay.